Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 In the early mornings, you’ll find Zanzibari men gathered there to catch up with each other and discuss community events.
 Is that a euphemism for gossip?
 You decide.

-Join them and feel like a local, with a cup of black Zanzibar coffee, a whisper of fresh ginger adding the flavour of the islands.
+Join them and feel like a local, with a cup of black Zanzibar coffee.The whisper of fresh ginger will add the flavour of the islands.

 Don’t get your hopes up when you see the old push-button phone with the “Free International Calls” sign on the pole!
 Unfortunately, that phone is not actually connected.